-You've just started selling on Amazon as a new seller.
+You've just started your Amazon online arbitrage journey.
 Congratulations on your achievement!
 You've joined Facebook groups and viewed YouTube videos, and now you've discovered that sellers use a lot of terms that you don't understand.
 Don't worry, we'll explain everything to you.

-We have compiled a complete list of all the terms and acronyms you're likely to encounter because understanding these phrases will make it easier to manage your business.
+We have compiled a complete list of all the terms and acronyms you're likely to encounter because understanding these phrases will make it easier to manage your Amazon FBA business.

 This is designed by Amazon to ensure that third-party products arrive in good shape and on time.
 The A-to-Z guarantee allows Amazon customers to file claims against vendors.
 This can have a significant negative impact on your seller account, so do everything you can to keep your customers pleased.